Reapplying to a consulting employer: how to get the job the second time round

 While you’re figuring it out though, remember to follow the advice of a consultant at Oliver Wyman who has been through the process: ‘If you’ve been rejected during your first round of applications, don’t stop looking for relevant work experience, or pursuing the activities that you enjoy.
 The last thing you want is to create a big gap on your CV unintentionally – when it comes to reapplying, time spent productively (or doing interesting things) may be seen positively.’

 Keeping in touch can be key when reapplying, it seems.
-Gemma adds: ‘I met someone at a careers fair last year who submitted her application too late but she was so interested in the firm that she kept in touch with me throughout the year.
+Adds the recruiter: ‘I met someone at a careers fair last year who submitted her application too late but she was so interested in the firm that she kept in touch with me throughout the year.
 By the time she reapplied I was aware of who she was and was able to track her application.
 She has now successfully secured an analyst position with us to start in September.’

 Has your application let you down?

-Valentine Troutaud, recruiting coordinator at The Boston Consulting Group, tells us, ‘If you haven’t been selected for an interview once, it probably means there was something missing on your application which you can work on for the next few months before reapplying.’
+Valentine Troutaud, recruiting manager at BCG, tells us, ‘If you haven’t been selected for an interview once, it probably means there was something missing on your application which you can work on for the next few months before reapplying.’
 Organisations tend not to give feedback to unsuccessful candidates at the application stage, as the numbers are simply too high.
 The best way to get some answers is to show it to someone else, such as a careers advisor.
 Go back over the job description and competencies required for the role – did you really pull out all the stops to prove that you fit the bill?

 Our consultant at Oliver Wyman suggests: